Early Childhood Community Center FAQ

 Is there a need for more early childhood care and education services in Douglas County?

 Yes.
-While there are child care and education programs ably serving children in Douglas County, there are not enough to meet demand.
-Currently, licensed facilities meet just 47 percent of the potential need.
-For every infant or toddler spot in a licensed facility, there are ten children to fill that spot.
-Douglas County has lost nine licensed child care facilities since 2020, 6 of those within the last year.
+While child care and education programs ably serve children in Douglas County, there are not enough to meet the demand.
+Currently, licensed facilities meet just 49 percent of the potential need.
+There are ten children to fill every infant or toddler spot in a licensed facility.
+Douglas County has lost thirteen licensed child care facilities since 2024.
 With fewer licensed slots, families are struggling to meet childcare needs.
 Difficulties range from unintentional competition among families for spaces, a child care plan that is pieced together and lacks consistency, or families using unlicensed child care, which can be unsafe.
 We are trying to scale up to meet demands, and to do so affordably requires a community investment in our workforce and families with young children.

 Why the focus on infants and toddlers at the early childhood community center?